GrelkuH/thelongdark/README.md

 ![Screenshot](/main.jpg)

-Every time when the source file changed the script run action block with copying file with additional timestamp in the filename to user's backup directory
+Every time when the source file changed the script runs action block with copying savefile with additional timestamp in the filename to user defined backup directory

 You have two option for running script:
 1. Run code at Powershell ISE.